 Currently, Schisandra Berries are produced mainly in the northern Asian regions, southern Russian regions and some places in North America.

-Locals consume the berries as food and medicine, but the berries are also exported in a number of forms.
+Locals consume the berries as food and medicine, but the berries are also exported in several forms.
 We’ll touch more on these forms below.

 Schisandra is very much in use for medicinal purposes in different parts of the world.
-It is still a staple in traditional Chinese medicine and consumed on a regular basis.
+It is still a staple in traditional Chinese medicine and is consumed regularly.

 How you can use Schisandra Berries?

-Schisandra Berries can be consumed or used in a number of ways:
+Schisandra Berries can be consumed or used in several ways:

 Berries can be picked straight from the Schisandra plant.
 While they can be eaten fresh, for most of us, because of where we live and the fact that they don’t grow in our part of the world, we will need to have them delivered to our homes.